justnickbryan/UoL-data-mining-perceptron/README.txt

 * Add 1 vs Rest input datasets and Perceptron instances to main() method.

+* Remove index column from self._trainConfidence array, so that it is ordered values only.

+* Update attribute docs for self._trainConfidence

+* Update returns docs for combinedShuffle method regarding permutation

+* Convert labels dataset to integer values: for label in labels: if label == 'class-1': label = 1 elif label == 'class-2':
+            label = 2
+        elif label == 'class-3':
+            label = 3

+* Complete train method for Multiclass_Perceptron class by comparing labels of dataset with argmax labels: errors = 0 for predictedLabel, trueLabel in zip(predictedLabels, labels): if predictedLabel != trueLabel: errors += 1

+* Add evaluation method for Multiclass_Perceptron class

+* Add test method for Multiclass_Perceptron class

 * Add L2 regularisation Perceptron instances to the main() method.